tigerbeetle/tigerbeetle/docs/internals/README.md

 <https://docs.tigerbeetle.com>

-If you want to lear how TigerBeetle works inside, here's what we got:
+If you want to learn how TigerBeetle works inside, here's what we got:

 - [TIGER_STYLE](../TIGER_STYLE.md) is _the_ style guide, and more.
 This is the philosophy underlining all the code here!